algolia/docsearch/docs/src/who-can-apply.md

 ### Priority

-We're receiving many requests every day, and while we strive to answer them all as fast as we can, we sometimes give priority to some of them based on the following criteria:
+We're receiving dozens of requests every day, and while we strive to answer them all as fast as we can, we sometimes give priority to some of them based on the following criteria:

 - 🙂 If your project is open source, We'll handle it before any other